 What students learn in school is enhanced when applied and extended in the community.
 Involvement in projects, community service activities, mentorship programs and job shadowing makes learning more relevant.
 Involvement in these activities also may provide significant role models for students and an opportunity for them to explore future career possibilities.

-- Consistency Between Programs of Study and Assessment
+- Consistency Between Programs of Study/curriculum and Assessment

 Student learning is reinforced when what is taught is reflected in what is assessed.
 The methods used in assessing student progress, as well as mastery of the subject matter, should be consistent with the outcomes that have been communicated to students.

 When students change schools, the coordination of programming and assessment practices between schools can help achieve a smooth transition.
 Disruptions can be minimized when the receiving school is provided with full information on student attainment and learning characteristics.
 Information on student progress should be referenced directly to the programs of study/curriculum.

 Programming responds to the learning progress of students.

 Programming involves decisions about time, resources, instructional approaches, assessment and organization for instruction.
 To maximize student learning, programming needs to be flexible and responsive to the learning progress of students.

 Flexible programming involves: